-The next figure (Figure 7) shows the evolution of the proportion of every mark for the nine years period from 2005 to 2013.
+The next figure (Figure 8) shows the evolution of the proportion of every mark for the ten years period from 2005 to 2014.

-Figure 7: Proportions of subjective notations for the forecast of the anomalies over France monthly temperature at 2m, from 2005 to 2013.
+Fig. 8 Proportions of subjective notations for the forecast of the anomalies over France monthly temperature at 2m, from 2005 to 2014.

-The forecast quality is good for week 1 and quite good for week 2 (around 60% of A+B marks).
-For the weeks 3 and 4, there are more bad forecasts than good ones.
-This is mainly due to the important number of C marks, which often correspond to misses where there is no signal in the forecast and an observed anomaly.
-The repartition of the marks varies from year to year, but there is no clear tendancy over the 2005-2013 period.
+The forecast quality is good for week 1 (around 80%).

+For week 2 the proportion of good forecast (A+B marks) is above 50% except for year 2014.
+This is mainly due to the important number of C marks (39%), which often correspond to misses where there is no signal in the forecast and an observed anomaly.